 Too much screen time has also been linked with obesity and a compromised ability to learn or recognise emotions.

-So the burning question is, what can we do to reduce EMF exposure and help our kids get quality sleep in a world dominated by technology?
+So the burning question is, what can we do to reduce EMF and blue light exposure and help our kids get quality sleep in a world dominated by technology?

 Here are 10 actionable suggestions.